AbhiTheModder/termux-scripts/README.md

 Some termux scripts created for easier installation & usages of tools

+Additionally, you can find a selection of straightforward scripts on my [gist](https://gist.github.com/AbhiTheModder).
+However, with each revision, the raw URLs of gists tend to change, so the significant ones have been transferred to this repository.

 # Contents

 1. **dex2c_install_termux.sh:** Install [codehasan/dex2c](https://github.com/ratsan/dex2c) on Termux without issues/hassle